 While many people refer to it as an apple brandy, pears are also allowed in Calvados.
 The Northern part of Calvados, particularly the appellation Pays d'Auge, has a softer soil more conducive to the shallow roots of apple trees.
 Nearly all Calvados from the Pays d'Auge is made with apples alone.

-In contrast, the southern appellation of Calvados, the Domfrontais, has clay and limestone soil much more suited to the strong, deep roots of pear trees.
+The Lemorton Family In contrast, the southern appellation of Calvados, the Domfrontais, has clay and limestone soil much more suited to the strong, deep roots of pear trees.
 Appellation law insists that at least 30% of the cider to be distilled in the Domfrontaisis made from pears.
 This pear influence makes not only for a lighter-colored spirit, but also one which emits a more feminine and elegant bouquet.

 The Lemorton family has a long history in the Domfrontais.
 Roger is the fifth generation and his son, Didier, with his son, now runs the domaine.
 Their 9-acre property is planted with both apple and pear trees; the latter's influence is dominant; for every three apples in their Calvados, there are approximately seven pears.